Meshell Ndegeocello: Career

 She has appeared on recordings by Basement Jaxx, Indigo Girls, Scritti Politti, and The Blind Boys of Alabama.
 On The Rolling Stones' 1997 album Bridges to Babylon she plays bass on the song "Saint of Me".
 On Alanis Morissette's 2002 album Under Rug Swept, she plays bass on the songs "So Unsexy" and "You Owe Me Nothing in Return".
-Also that year, she appeared on Gov’t Mule’s record The Deep End, Volume 2, playing on a cover of The Staple Singers’ song "Hammer And Nails".
+Also that year, she appeared on Gov’t Mule’s record The Deep End, Volume 2, playing on a cover of The Staple Singers’ song "Hammer and Nails".
 And in 2009, she appeared on Zap Mama's album ReCreation, playing bass on the song "African Diamond".

 She can also be seen in the documentary Standing in the Shadows of Motown, singing The Miracles' "You've Really Got a Hold on Me" and The Temptations' "Cloud Nine".
 In the late 1990s, she toured with Lilith Fair.
 She also did a remake of the song "Two Doors Down" on the 2003 release Just Because I'm a Woman: Songs of Dolly Parton.

 Ndegeocello was also a judge for The 2nd, 12th, 13 and the 2015 14th Annual Independent Music Awards to support independent artists' careers.

 Her song "Tie One On" was chosen as the Starbucks iTunes Pick of the Week on February 23, 2010.

 In 2016, she provided the theme song, "Nova", for the Oprah Winfrey-produced show Queen Sugar.
 She also collaborated with French-Cuban duo Ibeyi in the song "Transmission/Michaelion" for the album Ash reciting a poem by Frida Kahlo.

 In December 2016, the world premiere of Ndegeocello's Can I Get a Witness?
 The Gospel of James Baldwin, a new theatrical music and art work, was held in Harlem, New York.

 In June 2021, The Beatles Channel on Sirius XM Radio began broadcasting A Shot of Rhythm and Blues: Exploring The Beatles and Black Music, a four-part series hosted by Ndegeocello.
 The series explores the relationship between the English rock band the Beatles and the black musicians that inspired them.

+Ndegeocello joined the Blue Note label with the debut release of her 13th studio album The Omnichord Real Book (2023).
+The title refers to a set of lead sheets from songs from funk, soul, gospel and more influenced by her father as if a compilation of standards like a real book in jazz repertoire.